frameworklabs/SynchrosphereDemo/README.md

 * set the main led black
 * wait for 1 second

-To make the demo known to the App, you have to register it by:
+To make the demo known to the App, you have to add a  `Demo` struct containing a display title and a factory function (and an optional set of supported robot types) to the list of all demos named `Demo.all` (living in "DemoRegistry.swift").
-* adding a new case to the Demo enum using an explicit raw value string for the display in the UI drop-down.
-* returning a factory for the new enum case.

 #### IO - Hello by Class